Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/suggestion.md

 Please read and agree to the following by adding an X into each [].

 [] - I agree that I will not get support if I modified the modpack or if I'm using OptiFine.
-[] - I have tried asking the mod developer(s) about my issue first.
+[] - I have tried suggesting this feature to the mod developer(s) first.
 [] - I'm using the latest version of this modpack.
 [] - I have read the Known Issues list and FAQ.